felias-fogg/dw-link/docs/manual.md

 #### Problem: When connecting to the target using the *target remote* command, it takes a long time and then you get the message *Remote replied unexpectedly to 'vMustReplyEmpty': timeout*

 Probably, the serial connection to the hardware debugger could not be established.
 The most likely reason for that is that there is a mismatch of the bit rates.
 The Arduino tries out 230400, 115200, 57600, 38400, 19200, and 9600 bps when connecting.
 If you specified something differently, either as the argument to the `-b` option when starting `avr-gdb` or as an argument to the GDB command `set serial baud ...`, you should change that.
-I have also seen Arduino Nanos that had a low quality serial interface so that only lower bitrates worked reliably.
+I also noticed that some Arduino Nanos that use the CH340 USB-to-serial converter should not be used with high bitrates.
+The highest sustainable bitrate appears to be 115200  bps for those boards.
 A further (unlikely) reason might be that a different communication format was chosen (parity, two stop bits, ...).

 #### Problem: It is not possible to connect to an ATmega48 or ATmega88 using the *target remote* command